-Analysis | Didn’t take long for Trump’s attorneys to blame Jan.
+Analysis | It didn’t take long for Trump’s attorneys to blame Jan.
 6 on antifa

 Van der Veen was, however, leveraging a train of thought that’s common among Republicans.
 A poll released on Thursday showed that fully half of Republicans say it is completely or mostly accurate to say that antifa “was mostly responsible for the violence” at the Capitol.
 We explored the psychology of this a bit, noting that it’s more comfortable to tie negative behavior to one’s opponents than one’s allies.
 But rationalizing the belief doesn’t validate it.
 Antifa was not responsible for the violence.
 Trump supporters were.

-Again, this is just one of a flurry of false or misleading claims which kicked off the defense’s presentation.
+Again, this is just one of a flurry of false or misleading claims that kicked off the defense’s presentation.
 It’s not hard to understand why.
 Their bills aren’t being paid by the American public.
 They are being paid by Trump, and their client almost certainly wanted them to make precisely the case that they did.

 That Trump is comfortable misleading the public through his attorneys is not a surprise.
 That behavior, too, though, does seem to bolster the allegations being made by the prosecution more than his own defense.